From Clinical Intent to Clinical Model: Autonomous Coding-Agents for Clinician-driven AI Development: Results

 \subsubsection{Fewer false alarms driven by chest drains}

 To quantify the practical impact of shortcut reliance, we next binarized predictions at the Youden-optimal threshold~\cite{schisterman2008youden} and examined the composition of false-positive errors, that is, pneumothorax-negative patients incorrectly classified as positive.
-If a model relies heavily on the chest-drain shortcut, false positives should be disproportionately concentrated in drain-present patients, even though this subgroup accounts for only about 10\% of pneumothorax-negative cases.
-In the baseline model, 60\% of all false-positive predictions occurred in patients predicted to have a chest drain, nearly six times the expected rate.
+If a model relies heavily on the chest-drain shortcut, false positives should be disproportionately concentrated in drain-present patients.
+On SIIM-ACR, the baseline model showed this pattern strongly: 60\% of all false-positive predictions occurred in patients predicted to have a chest drain.
 After debiasing, this proportion fell to 31\%, nearly halving the share of false positives attributable to the chest-drain confound.
-This shift indicates that the refined model's errors were distributed more evenly across subgroups, rather than being concentrated in the confounded subset.
+The same trend was reproduced on NIH ChestX-ray14, where the proportion of false positives occurring in drain-present images decreased from 50\% to 18\%.
+These shifts indicate that the refined model's errors were distributed more evenly across subgroups, rather than being concentrated in the confounded subset.